JoergHolz/LocalAdmin/README.md

         "matching_path" => "/documents/",
 ```

-This would lists: miller-company and my_web3.
+This would list: miller-company and my_web3

-## Settings
+##Settings

 You find all settings in the file application/config/settings.php.
 All settings are stored in an array called $config, and grouped into: